eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

 For more information on setting up your REPET environment you should follow the guide provided in the beginning of the following web page: https://urgi.versailles.inra.fr/Tools/REPET/TEdenovo-tuto.

-REPET needs a MySQL server.
+REPET needs a MySQL server, even though we chose MariaDB.
 Instructions to configure a MySQL server can be found on this `link`_.
 You also need to create a database and a user for REPET:

 .. _link: https://dev.mysql.com/doc/refman/8.0/en/binary-installation.html